indorenilesh/csvserver/README.md

 ## Part III
   0. Delete any containers running from the last part.
-  1. Add Prometheus container (`prom/prometheus:v2.22.0`) to the docker-compose.yaml form part II.
+  1. Add Prometheus container (`prom/prometheus:v2.22.0`) to the docker-compose.yaml from part II.
   2. Configure Prometheus to collect data from our application at `<application>:<port>/metrics` endpoint.
 (Where the `<port>` is the port from I.5)
   3. Make sure that Prometheus is accessible at http://localhost:9090 on the host.
   4. Type `csvserver_records` in the query box of Prometheus.
 Click on Execute and then switch to the Graph tab.